mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 :::
 <!-- markdownlint-enable DOCSMD004 -->

 For more flexibility with future potential hostname changes, it's always recommended to use them indirectly via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html) (referencing implicit Zerops environment [variables](/documentation/environment-variables/helper-variables.html#postgresql)) in each project service separately.
-This allows you to eliminate all direct dependencies in the application code, which in turn means simplification and increased flexibility.
+This allows you to eliminate all direct dependencies in the application code, which in turn provides simplification and increased flexibility.
 Another reason not to hard-code the values inside your applications is that it can be dangerous because it is easy to commit them (like your credentials) into a repository, potentially exposing them to more people than intended.

 ### From other Zerops projects

 Zerops always sets up a [private dedicated network](/documentation/overview/projects-and-services-structure.html#project) for each project.
-From this point of view, cross projects communication can be done precisely in the same ways described in the section [From your public domains (common Internet environment)](#from-your-public-domains-common-internet-environment).
+From this point of view, cross project communication can be done precisely in the same ways described in the following section: [From your public domains (common Internet environment)](#from-your-public-domains-common-internet-environment).
 There isn't any other specific way.
-The projects are not directly interconnected.
+These projects are not directly interconnected.

 ### From your local environment

-The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zCLI VPN.
+The local environment offers ==**not only options for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zCLI VPN.

 To connect to the database from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zCLI](/documentation/cli/installation.html), as previously mentioned.
 This allows you to access the database the same way other services inside the project can, but unlike those services, you cannot use references to the environment variables.
 Therefore, if you need some of them you should copy the values manually through the **How To Access** / **Database access details** section of the service detail in your application and use them in your private local configuration strategy.